Reported Cases of Peter DeFilippis & Associates

 Personal Injury Medical Malpractice Automobile Accidents Business Law Construction Law Contracts

-Some of Our Reported Cases
+Reported Cases

 We will evaluate your personal injury claim at no charge.
 If you have a valid claim, we will do all we can to help you get a fair and just settlement or win a verdict.
 We’re here to advocate for you from the very beginning to the very end of your case.
 Our firm has taken numerous cases to trial and our winning record speaks for itself.
 Below, you’ll find just a sample of a few of our cases of note that have been officially reported in New York State publications and legal periodicals.
 For more published cases of ours, kindly visit Verdicts and Settlements and Firm in the News.

-Official Reports and Periodicals
+Some Official Reports and Periodicals

 • Sater v.
 Wyckoff Heights Hosp., 228 A.D.2d 427, 643 N.Y.S.2d 664, N.Y.A.D.
 2 Dept., June 03, 1996 (NO. 95-03699).
 The appeal of a breach of a hospital’s medical director’s oral employment contract.